-The MSPglobal Expert Group is made up of eight established and recognized individuals of high scientific standing in one or more key areas relevant to MSP and Sustainable Blue Economy, from all regions of the world.
+The MSPglobal Expert Group is made up of seven established and recognized individuals of high scientific standing in one or more key areas relevant to MSP and Sustainable Blue Economy, from all regions of the world.
 It will define and contribute to the contents of the International MSP Guidance based on inputs from the pilot projects in the West Mediterranean and Southeast Pacific, as well as review and compile existing and emerging cross-border and transboundary MSP initiatives.

 Composition of the International Expert Group: